 - Egg white: Room temperature fresh egg white is the heart of the pavlova.
 Make sure you use egg whites that are absolutely free from any sort of fat (e.g. egg yolk).
 If you get some egg yolk into the egg white, start again.
-Believe me, you can't make a successful meringue and pavlova with that batch unfortunately.
-After the egg white whipped up until stiff, shiny peaks, it is important to work/pipe relatively fast and place the meringue into the oven as soon as possible.
-On room temperature, especially on a warm day, the meringue starts to loose its volume quickly
+Believe me, you can't make a successful meringue and pavlova with that batch, unfortunately.
+Not sure what to do with leftover egg yolks?
+You must try my ultimate Crème brûlée recipe

 - Superfine sugar: There are a couple of important notes regarding the sugar.

 - No.1.
 If you have tried any of my recipes before you must have realized that I am not using an excessive amount of sugar.
-Instead, I am all about balancing flavours and let them shy.
-However, in case of pavlova we need a lot of sugar to keep the structure of the meringue .
-Sugar in this case is not really a sweetener but more like a glue, if it makes sense?
+However, in the case of pavlova, we need a lot of sugar to keep the structure of the meringue.
+Sugar in this case is not really a sweetener but more like a glue

 - No.2.
-You must use superfine sugar which has smaller crystals than regular granulated sugar therefore dissolves quickly while beating up the egg white into meringue.
-If you can't find superfine sugar in your local supermarket, pulse regular white sugar in food processor until the sugar crystals get smaller, however make sure you don't make powder sugar out of it.
+You must use superfine sugar which has smaller crystals than regular granulated sugar, therefore, dissolves quickly while beating up the egg white into the meringue.
+If you can't find superfine sugar in your local supermarket, pulse blend regular white sugar in a food processor until the sugar crystals get smaller, however, make sure you don't make powder sugar out of it.

 - No. 3.
-Sugar needs to be added to the egg white very slowly, one table spoon at a time while the mixer is on otherwise it might get crystallised and you have to start the whole process all over again!
+Sugar needs to be added to the egg white very slowly, one tablespoon at a time while the mixer is on otherwise it might get crystallized and you have to start the whole process all over again!
 If want to learn about the different types of sugar and how to use them in baking, please read my article in here

-- Cream of tartar (optional): It helps stabilise whipped egg whites and prevents sugar from crystallising.
+- Cream of tartar (optional): It helps stabilize whipped egg whites and prevents sugar from crystallizing.
 If you are an experienced baker and perfectly know how to make meringue perhaps you can leave it out.
-I hardly ever use i
+I hardly ever use it

-- Food colouring (optional): It is not absolutely necessary but I love playing with colors and this Pink mini pavlova contains a small amount of food coloring.
-As a general rule you add as little "extra things" to the meringue as possible to avoid breaking it.
+- Food coloring (optional): It is not absolutely necessary but I love playing with colors and this Pink mini pavlova contains a small amount of food coloring.
+As a general rule, you add as little "extra things" to the meringue as possible to avoid breaking it.
 This is especially important when it comes to liquid ingredients (I don't even add vanilla extract for the same reason).
-Gel food colouring can work if you don't use an extensive amount however the powder food colouring is the most risk-free
+Gel food coloring can work if you don't use an extensive amount however powder food coloring is the most risk-free

 - White Vinegar (optional): Similar function as cream of tartar, it's all about the perfect meringue!
 The pavlova won't taste vinegar, I promise!

-- Cornstarch (optional): It helps to achieve the marshmallow centre and again, stabilise the meringue
+- Cornstarch (optional): It helps to achieve the marshmallow center and again, stabilize the meringue

-Generally there are 3 ways of making meringue, French, Italian and Swiss.
+Generally, there are 3 ways of making meringue, French, Italian, and Swiss.
 There is no such thing as one is easier or better than the other.
-Deciding which one to make usually it comes down to personal preference and final usage of the meringue.
+Deciding which one to make comes down to personal preference and final usage of the meringue.

-In the French method egg white is whipped while fine sugar is added to it gradually until stiff peaks form.
+In the French method, egg white is whipped while fine sugar is added to it gradually until stiff peaks form.
 This Pink Mini Pavlova dessert with raspberries is made using the French method.

 The Italian method involves whisking the egg whites with a hot sugar syrup (at a set temperature) to form the meringue.
-I am using Italian meringue method for example to make macarons, check my macaron recipe out in here.
+If you want to learn more about it check my ultimate macaron tutorial

-The Swiss method involves heating sugar and egg white over double boiler until sugar fully dissolves then whipping the mixture into meringue.
-I am using Swiss method to make spooky Ghost meringues, check it out in here and also for making lemon meringue loaf, recipe in here.
+The Swiss method involves heating sugar and egg white over a double boiler until sugar fully dissolves then whipping the mixture into the meringue.
+I am using the Swiss method to make spooky Ghost meringues and also for making Lemon Pound cake with meringue decoration

-2. How to make French meringue for this Pavlova recipe
+2. How to make French meringue for this Mini pavlova dessert

-Worth to be well organized before you start the meringue making process.
-Prepare your Piping bag, tray with parchment paper or a Silicone baking mat, an Offset spatula or some sort of spoon to shape the meringue, a Rubber spatula to be able to fold the meringue without damaging.
+Worth being well organized before you start the meringue-making process.
+Prepare your Piping bag, a baking tray with parchment paper or a Silicone baking mat, an Offset spatula or some sort of spoon to shape the meringue, a Rubber spatula to be able to fold the meringue without damaging.
 Also, start pre-heating your oven and ideally use a Digital oven thermometer to be on the safe side.

-While whipping egg white start your Stand mixer on low speed then increase gradually.
-If you are using cream of tartar, you should use it at this point.
-Once texture looks bubble, add in vinegar then increase the speed to medium / high and start adding superfine sugar very slowly, a small amount at a time.
+While whipping the egg white start your Stand mixer on low speed, then increase gradually.
+If you are using cream of tartar, vinegar, or lemon juice, you should use it at this point.
+Once texture looks bubble, add in vinegar, then increase the speed to medium/high and start adding superfine sugar very slowly, a small amount at a time.
 Scrape the sugar from the side of the mixer bowl every now and then, if needed.

-It is very important that you whip egg white until stiff, shiny peaks since you will need to pipe and shape the meringue and that requires stable consistency.
+It is very important that you whip egg white until shiny, stiff peaks form since you will need to pipe and shape the meringue and that requires stable consistency.
 But, avoid over whipping the meringue as it can form lumps.

-If you are using food colouring, remember the safest option is to stick to powder.
-Add food colouring for the last 10-20seconds of whipping the egg white.
+If you are using food coloring, the safest option is to stick to powder.
+Add food coloring for the last 10-20seconds of whipping the egg white.

 If you are using cornstarch, you must quickly fold that in after whipping egg white and before piping.